Capital punishment in the United States: Offender-selected methods

-In four states an alternate method (firing squad in Utah, gas chamber in Arizona, and electrocution in Arkansas, Kentucky and Tennessee) is possible only when the inmate was sentenced to death for crimes committed prior to a specified date (usually when the state switched from the earlier method to lethal injection).
-(Note: In states that abolished death penalty, people sentenced to death for a crime before the date of the abolition may retroactively be subjected to death penalty.
+In five states an alternate method (firing squad in Utah, gas chamber in Arizona, and electrocution in Arkansas, Kentucky and Tennessee) is possible only when the inmate was sentenced to death for crimes committed prior to a specified date (usually when the state switched from the earlier method to lethal injection).
+In states that abolished death penalty, people sentenced to death for a crime before the date of the abolition may retroactively be subjected to death penalty.
 Those states' methods are: